hashintel/hash/resources/docs/simulation/extra/performance.md

 Below we explain these common performance bottlenecks and solutions you can use to improve your simulation's performance.
 Alternatively you can use [hCloud](/docs/simulation/creating-simulations/h.cloud) to run simulations on dedicated remote hardware and stream these results back to your local machine.

-We're also happy to chat through techniques to improve your simulation's performance in our [Discord](/discord) and [Forum](https://community.hash.ai/).
+We're also happy to chat through techniques to improve your simulation's performance in our [HASH community Discord](/discord) and [support forum](https://hash.community/).

 ## Data